Triston Casas Preview, Player Props: Red Sox vs. Orioles

 Triston Casas At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 66th, his on-base percentage ranks 22nd, and he is 22nd in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 71st, his on-base percentage ranks 21st, and he is 28th in the league in slugging.

-- Casas has had an RBI in 38 games this year (30.4%), including 18 multi-RBI outings (14.4%).
-He has also driven home three or more of his team's runs in three contests.
+- Casas has had an RBI in 39 games this year (31.0%), including 18 multi-RBI outings (14.3%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.